 INJUSTICE: WHY we must act and WHAT is at stake?

 Under current South African law, babies who are miscarried prior to 26 weeks in the womb technically constitute “medical waste” (remains of medical/surgical procedures) and are treated as such.
-Parents are unable to receive their baby’s body for the purposes of a burial.
+This means parents are unable to receive their baby’s bodily remains for the purposes of a burial.